pscedu/psc-wpdocs/hpnssh/faq.md

 ***Q: If this HPN-SSH is so great why isn't it in the OpenSSH code base?***

 A: The HPN-SSH patch has been made available to the OpenSSH development team.
 However, the team has other priorities and I'm perfectly able to maintain this implementation.
-Quite a number of organizations are using HPN-SSH though, including NASA, Sun Microsystems, HP, financial companies, research organizations, supercomputing centers, security concerns, and software developers.
+Quite a number of organizations are using HPN-SSH though, including NASA, financial companies, research organizations, supercomputing centers, security concerns, and software developers.

 ***Q: I have a suggestion for HPN-SSH or this FAQ, a comment, want to send thanks, or ask some other question.
 Who should I contact?***

-A: Please contact us at hpn-ssh@psc.edu with any suggestions, questions, comments, or criticisms.
+A: Please contact us at hpn-ssh@psc.edu or the [guthub discussion page](https://github.com/rapier1/hpn-ssh/discussion) with any suggestions, questions, comments, or criticisms.